Problem: My outdoor air conditioning unit’s high-pressure switch trips ever so often. Why does the high-pressure switch trip so often?

 Answer: The high-pressure switch tripping on an air conditioner or heat pump unit can be caused by several things:

 1. Dirty outdoor coil.
-Turn off power and clean with a garden hose.
+Turn off the power and clean with a garden hose.

 2. Slow or dragging fan motor.
 Replace motor or capacitor.
 I would recommend testing the capacitor first.
 I would need to know the capacitor specs (uf/mfd and voltage rating) to recommend a replacement.